VeriShip/grunt-niteo-spawn/readme.md

 ```

-If you're task need to process the data passed on resolve, revoke, or notify of the promise, then you can specify functions within the configuration.
+If you're task needs to process the data passed on resolve, revoke, or notify of the promise, then you can specify functions within the configuration.

 ```